-The Houart lab has the ambition to understand the normal development of the vertebrate forebrain, with a focus on i) the early developmental decisions shaping the size and organization of the telencephalon and ii) the role of RNA splicing proteins inside axons and dendrites of developing neurons.
+The Houart lab has the ambition to understand typical development of the vertebrate forebrain, with a focus on i) the early developmental decisions shaping the size and organisation of the telencephalon and ii) the role of RNA splicing proteins and RNA processing inside axons and dendrites of developing neurons.

-The Houart team is also expert in genome editing in zebrafish and will support genome editing effort across teams inside the Centre.
+The Houart team is expert in genome editing and high-throughput screens in zebrafish and will support these efforts across teams inside the Centre.

 Prematurely terminated intron-retaining mRNAs invade axons in SFPQ null-driven neurodegeneration and are a hallmark of ALSNature Communications